tezos-commons/baseDAO/docs/specification.md

 - This implements permits mechanism similar to the one in [TZIP-017](https://gitlab.com/tzip/tzip/-/blob/23c5640db0e2242878b4f2dfacf159a5f6d2544e/proposals/tzip-17/tzip-17.md) but injected directly to the entrypoint.
 - Vote author is identified by permit information, or if it is absent - `sender` is taken.
-- Author MUST have frozen tokens equal to `voteAmount` or more (1 unstaked frozen token is needed for 1 vote) from past periods.
+- Author MUST have frozen tokens equal to `voteAmount` or more (1 unstaked frozen token is needed for 1 vote) from past `stage`s.
-- Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the frozen token balance of the author from past periods that is not staked is less than specified `voteAmount` .
+- Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the frozen token balance of the author from past stages that is not staked is less than specified `voteAmount` .
 - Fails with `PROPOSAL_NOT_EXIST` if the proposal key is not associated with any ongoing proposals.
-- Fails with `VOTING_PERIOD_OVER` if the voting period of proposal associated with the proposal key has already ended.
+- Fails with `VOTING_STAGE_OVER` if the voting `stage` for the proposal has already ended.
 - Fails with `MAX_VOTES_REACHED` if the amount of votes of the associated proposal is already at the max value set by the configuration.
 - Fails with `MISSIGNED` if permit is incorrect with respect to the provided vote parameter and contract state.
 - The entrypoint accepts a list of vote params.
 As a result, it is possible to `vote` on multiple proposals (or the same proposal multiple time) in one entrypoint call.